Molecular evidence indicates a synthetic origin of SARS-CoV2 Omicron

 Scientists designed mRNA vaccine spikes with many mutations

 In 2020, some variants emerged that were more resistant towards Wuhan SARS2 spike based vaccines.
-Thus, companies such as Moderna, Pfizer, Gavi?, Gritstone and likely many others started to develop next generation, pan-variant effective vaccines.
+Companies such as Moderna, Pfizer, (who usually use codon optimization, which wasn't done here) and newer ones such as Gavi, Gritstone and likely many others started to develop next generation, pan-variant effective vaccines.
 The idea was to include many key mutations from circulating variants into one vaccine spike.
 Such a universal booster would induce antibodies that help against many different variants, possibly also against immune escape variants.
 Sounds like an omicron spike, right?

 If such a vaccine is NOT based on DNA or RNA, and NOT given to SARS2 infected patients, it's a good strategy.
 But variant-adapted mRNA vaccines were tested in HIV patients which are known to often have persistant SARS2 infections (an otherwise extinct MRCA could have survived here) with high viral loads.
 Here, the SARS2 RNA copying enzyme (RdRp) could have easily replaced variable parts of its own spike RNA with this new, highly similar spike mRNA (template switching).This may even have happened in several patients, giving rise to Omicron BA.1, BA.2. and BA.3.